-Key Takeaway: Create readable blog post will dramatically increase viewers, subscribers, and even social shares.
+Key Takeaway: Create a readable blog post that will dramatically increase viewers, subscribers, and even social shares.
 Follow the 6 ways I suggested above as a reference and create your blog now!

 You are not competing in an essay competition.
 You don’t need to write a perfect article to get a high score.